ganeti/ganeti/man/gnt-instance.rst

     It is set to ``true`` by default.

+virtio\_net\_queues
+    Valid for the KVM hypervisor.

+    Set a number of queues (file descriptors) for tap device to parallelize packets sending or receiving.
+Tap devices will be created with MULTI_QUEUE (IFF_MULTI_QUEUE) support.
+This only works with KVM paravirtual nics (virtio-net) and the maximum number of queues is limited to ``8``.
+Tehnically this is an extension of ``vnet_hdr`` which must be enabled for multiqueue support.

+    If set to ``1`` queue, it effectively disables multiqueue support on the tap and virio-net devices.

+    For instances it is necessary to manually set number of queues (on Linux using: ``ethtool -L ethX combined $queues``).

+    It is set to ``1`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS being used, but the syntax is the same key=value.
 For example, setting